AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

    already present in the team list. <br>
 ℹ️ Team names are case-sensitive, so it's fine to have two teams named `NUS HACK 2024` and `Nus Hack 2024`.

-**Acceptable values for each parameter:**
-1. TEAM NAME: Can only contain alphanumeric characters and spaces and cannot be blank.

 Examples:
 - `team add n/NUS HACK 2024` adds a new team named `NUS HACK 2024` into the teams list.